sumanth-74/star-wars-allica/README.md

 - Uses a custom `ErrorContext` to show error messages for specific operations.

 ### 5. Pagination
-- Provides pagination controls for navigating through the character list.
+- Provides server-side offset pagination controls for navigating through the character list.

 ### 6. Search Bar
 - Allows users to search for characters by name.
-It user server-side filtering by making api request using serach parameter and response is displayed
+It user server-side debounced filtering by making api request using serach parameter with auto suggestions and response is displayed

 ## Components